Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Increase your Constitution score by 1, to a maximum of 20.

 ###### From the Brink
-Once per Long Rest, when you would be reduced to 0 Hit Points, make a :d20-save: Constitution Saving Throw.
+Once per Long Rest, when you would be reduced to 0 Hit Points, make a **:d20-save: CON Save**{.d20}.
 The DC equals 10 or half the damage you take, whichever number is higher.
 On a successful save, you are reduced to 1 Hit Points instead.

 ###### Fast Healing
 Whenever you regain Hit Points as a result of a spell, potion, or class feature (but not this feat), you regain additional Hit Points equal to your Constitution modifier (minimum of 1).